parrotgeek1/ParrotMod_Nexus_7_2013/Readme.txt

 What is ParrotMod?
 ==================

-This is a mod to greatly improve the touchscreen and multitasking performance of the 2013 Nexus 7, on ANY rooted ROM.
+This is a mod to greatly improve the touchscreen and multitasking performance of the 2013 Nexus 7, on ANY rooted ROM, and partially fix a bug with auto rotate.

 (Got a 2012 Nexus 7?
 Use this version: http://forum.xda-developers.com/nexus-7/orig-development/parrotmod-speed-2012-nexus-7-emmc-fix-t3300416)